Varanasi Metro

 The Varanasi Metro is a light rail transit system proposed for the city of Varanasi, Uttar Pradesh, India.
 The proposed system consists of 2 corridors that span from BHEL (Tarna, Shivpur) to Banaras Hindu University (19.35 km) and Benia Bagh to Sarnath (9.885 km).
 The feasibility study of the project was done by RITES and was completed in June 2015.

 There will be 26 stations including 20 underground stations and six elevated stations.
 The two corridors will have total length of 29.235 km consisting of 23.467 km underground, while 5.768 km elevated.
 The state government allocated 150 crores rupees in February 2019 for the ongoing metro projects in the state.

 History

-Uttar Pradesh state government had planned to introduce a metro rail system in cities of Varanasi, Meerut and Agra.
+Uttar Pradesh state government led by Akhilesh Yadav had planned to introduce a metro rail system in cities of Varanasi, Meerut and Agra.
 Government has hired an infrastructure development enterprise, RITES to conduct a traffic analysis.
 The government had planned to approach RITES for a detailed project including feasibility and financial viability.